statpascal/emul99/readme.md

 ### TiPi

-The TiPi hardware is simulated and can be used with the original DSR ROM (an assembled version is included in the "roms" directory).
+The TiPi hardware is simulated and can be used with the original DSR ROM (an assembled version is included in the *roms* directory).
 On the Raspberry Pi side, WebSocket emulation mode needs to be enabled; the file README.md in the emulation directory of the tipi installation provides further details.
 IP and port of the WebSocket server are set in a config file as shown; see